bhr/BHRShellScriptLibrary/README.md

 What is the Shell Script Library?
 ---------------------------------
-The Script Library is a collection of useful bash scripts, which can be accessed by all SimpleSSH users.
+The Script Library is a collection of useful bash scripts, which can be accessed by all SimplePi users.

 Everyone can contribute to the Script Library and make his scripts available for other users.